Optixal/SPIM/checkList.md

 * Server + 2 Clients
 * Implementation of password Policy
 * Restriction on password
-* Installed software - Install other sw
+* Installed software - Install other software
+* Login Image
+* Cannot save to USB
+* Admins must be able to login with the same password